The Practitioner Difference

 get backwards.

 The client experience is where most service businesses are silently losing time and revenue.
 Not because the work is bad — because there's no documented, repeatable system behind it.
-Client operations is everything that happens between landing a client and delivering your service.
-That gap is where solopreneurs hemorrhage hours.

 • 01